glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 Which means we should be able to do things like just follow the arrows

+So if we wanted to get our longest chain, we can just start in this case, from one end, and work our way across

+---

+class: title
+## Longest filter chain
 ---
 ### Longest filter chain
 <div class="shell-wrap"><p class="shell-top-bar">python3.7</p><p class="shell-body">